Lloyd Koch

 Lloyd Bowen Koch (17 June 1931 – 16 April 2013) was a South African and Rhodesian cricketer and field hockey player.

 Koch played first-class cricket for Rhodesia, Natal and Orange Free State between 1948 and 1961.
+He usually opened the batting.
 Aged 18, he twice played for a South African XI in first-class matches against the Australians in 1949–50, but with little success.
 His highest first-class score was 216 not out for Orange Free State against Natal in the 1952–53 Currie Cup.

 Koch represented South Africa and Rhodesia at hockey.
 At the 1964 Summer Olympics he captained the Rhodesian hockey team and was Rhodesia's flag bearer at the opening ceremony.